 "Sugaring is an organic way of removing hair using a sugar paste mixed with lemon juice and sugar," says Ramirez.

 "Sugaring is a form of hair removal that resembles waxing but is gentler on the skin and is all-natural (only sugar, lemon juice, water, and glycerin)," explains Tummala.
 "It dates back to the civilizations of ancient Mesopotamia, Egypt, and Greece.
 Sugaring tends to hurt less than waxing because it pulls less on the skin while still effectively removing the hair.
 This also means that you will have a lot less irritation and redness.
 In addition, the weight of the denim cloth used in our salon for the sugaring gel helps reduce some of the pain."
+While the recipe cited above is the standard recipe, some technicians may put essential oils or honey in their sugars too.

 What's Waxing ?